wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 #### Installation:
 - Main File - Friends With Benefits Perk Pack
 - Main File - [A Very Uncreative Faction Disguise Remover](https://www.nexusmods.com/newvegas/mods/81445?tab=files) - Disables the faction disguise function, which is extremely broken at baseline and causes this mod function inappropriately.
+STARS users may forego this mod.

 ## Optional Extras